pfistfl/pfistfl.github.io/content/software/index.md

 - [YAHPO Gym](https://github.com/slds-lmu/yahpo_gym):
   A multi-objective multi-fidelity benchmark for HPO optimizers.
-  For this paper, I developed software to interface surrogates and a tiny AutoML system that allows fitting surrogate models for use with YAHPO Gym called yahpo_train.
+  For this paper, I developed software to interface surrogates and a tiny AutoML system that allows fitting surrogate models for use with YAHPO Gym called `yahpo_train`.

 # Web